 Many substances and conditions can lead to pulmonary fibrosis.
-Even so, in most cases, the cause is never found.
+Even so, in many people, the cause is never found.
+But risk factors such as smoking or exposure to air pollution could be related to the condition, even if the cause cannot be confirmed.
 Pulmonary fibrosis with no known cause is called idiopathic pulmonary fibrosis.

-Many people with idiopathic pulmonary fibrosis may also have gastroesophageal reflux disease (GERD) — a condition that occurs when acid from your stomach flows back into your esophagus.
-Ongoing research is evaluating if GERD may be a risk factor for idiopathic pulmonary fibrosis, or if GERD may lead to a more rapid progression of the condition.
-However, more research is needed to determine the association between idiopathic pulmonary fibrosis and GERD.
+Many people with idiopathic pulmonary fibrosis also may have gastroesophageal reflux disease, also called GERD.
+This condition occurs when acid from the stomach flows back into the esophagus.
+GERD may be a risk factor for idiopathic pulmonary fibrosis or cause the condition to worsen faster.
+But more studies are needed.

-Factors that make you more susceptible to pulmonary fibrosis include:
+Factors that can raise your risk of pulmonary fibrosis include:

-- Certain occupations.
-You have an increased risk of developing pulmonary fibrosis if you work in mining, farming or construction or if you're exposed to pollutants known to damage your lungs.
+- Certain types of work.
+You have a higher risk of developing pulmonary fibrosis if you work in mining, farming or construction.
+The risk also is higher if you have continuous or repeated contact with pollutants known to damage the lungs.

 - Cancer treatments.
-Having radiation treatments to your chest or using certain chemotherapy drugs can increase your risk of pulmonary fibrosis.
+Having radiation treatments to your chest or using certain chemotherapy medicines can raise your risk of pulmonary fibrosis.

-- Genetic factors.
-Some types of pulmonary fibrosis run in families, and genetic factors may be a component.
+- Genetics.
+Some types of pulmonary fibrosis run in families, so genes may play a role.

 Complications of pulmonary fibrosis may include:

-- Right-sided heart failure (cor pulmonale).
-This serious condition occurs when your heart's lower right chamber (ventricle) has to pump harder than usual to move blood through partially blocked pulmonary arteries.
+- Right-sided heart failure.
+This serious condition occurs when your heart's right chamber has to pump harder than usual to move blood through partly blocked pulmonary arteries.

 - Respiratory failure.
-This is often the last stage of chronic lung disease.
+This is often the last stage of long-term lung disease.
 It occurs when blood oxygen levels fall dangerously low.

 - Lung cancer.
-Long-standing pulmonary fibrosis also increases your risk of developing lung cancer.
+Long-standing pulmonary fibrosis increases your risk of developing lung cancer.

-- Lung complications.
-As pulmonary fibrosis progresses, it may lead to complications such as blood clots in the lungs, a collapsed lung or lung infections.
+- Other lung problems.
+As pulmonary fibrosis gets worse over time, it may lead to serious problems such as blood clots in the lungs, a collapsed lung or lung infections.

 - Computerized tomography (CT) scan.
-CT scanners use a computer to combine X-ray images taken from many different angles to produce cross-sectional images of internal structures in the body.
-A high-resolution CT scan can be particularly helpful in determining the extent of lung damage caused by pulmonary fibrosis.
-Also, some kinds of fibrosis have characteristic patterns.
+A CT scan combines X-ray images taken from many different angles to create images of structures inside the body.
+A high-resolution CT scan can be helpful in diagnosing pulmonary fibrosis and in finding out how much lung damage has occurred.
+Some kinds of fibrosis have certain patterns.

 - Echocardiogram.
-An echocardiogram uses sound waves to visualize the heart.
-It can produce still images of your heart's structures, as well as videos that show how your heart is functioning.
-This test can evaluate the amount of pressure occurring in the right side of your heart.
+An echocardiogram uses sound waves to look at the heart.
+The test can create pictures of the heart's structures.
+It also can create videos that show how the heart is working.
+This test can tell the amount of pressure in the arteries of the lungs and in the right side of the heart.

 Lung function tests